-Tibetan Buddhist Stupa is very attractive towards travelers in Tibet.
-Many of our visitors are asking questions about the different shape and forms of Stupa during their visit to Tibet.
-Today we are willing to share this information We have learned about the Stupa.
+Tibetan Buddhist Stupas are very attractive to travelers in Tibet.
+Many of our visitors ask questions about the different shapes and forms of Stupas during their visit.
+Today, we are willing to share what we have learned about the Stupa.

-Stupas are originated in India during the pre-Buddhist era as a burial mound.
-Traditionally Hinduism practice to burn the death to cremate.
-But for the higher priest, they bury as the high priest would have already done the fire purification.
-The stupa was also built on the place where the kings and nobles were burned.
-After the death of the high priest, his stupa becomes the pilgrimage place for his followers.
-As Buddhist has derived many of its cultures from Hinduism.
-So it the culture in-built the Stupa.
+Stupas originated in India during the pre-Buddhist era as burial mounds.
+Traditionally, Hinduism practices burning the dead to cremate.
+However, the higher priests bury them, as they would have already done the fire purification.
+The stupa was also built in a place where the kings and nobles were burned.
+After the high priest’s death, his stupa became a pilgrimage place for his followers, as Buddhism derived many cultural practices from Hinduism.
+So, it is the culture build into the Stupa.

-The design of Tibetan Buddhist Stupa is said to have preached by Buddha himself during his lifetime.
-During the lifetime of Buddha different Stupa were built by devotees to mark the place of the critical event in his lifetime.
+The design of the Tibetan Buddhist Stupa is said to have been preach by Buddha himself during his lifetime.
+During the lifetime of Buddha, different stupas were build by devotees to mark the place of the critical event in his lifetime.
 After his Parinirvana and cremation, a dispute arose among the various Indian ethnic groups over the possession of his Ashes as relics.
-The relics are later divided equally among eight claimants tribes.
-Thus eight Stupas are built in eight capital of their Kingdom, which is known as eight relic stupa of the eight cities.
+The relics are later divide equally among the eight claimant tribes.
+Thus, eight Stupas were build in their kingdom’s eight capitals, known as the eight relic stupas of the eight cities.

-Later the Buddhism spread into other eastern Asia and North Asia countries including China, Russia, Burma, Thailand and so on.
-As time passes these culture has developed their own version of the design of the stupa.
-The Original Stupa design as said by Buddha is still visible in the Central Indian state of Madhya Pradesh in Sanchi.
+Later, Buddhism spread into other eastern and northern Asian countries, including China, Russia, Burma, Thailand, etc. As time passed, these cultures developed their version of the stupa design.
+The original Stupa design, as Buddha said, is still visible in the central Indian state of Madhya Pradesh in Sanchi.

-Although the original purpose of Tibetan Buddhist Stupa was to enshrine the relics of great spiritual teachers, they are also constructed for many other auspicious reasons.
-At the Sacred site they commemorate the significant events; at cross-road, mountain pass, and on the pilgrimage routes they offer a focus for religious devotion.
-As the stabilizer, removers of the hindrance, illness, and epidemics, they bring peace to the strife-torn land, longevity of local inhabitants and a sense of harmony to the environment.
-Gyantse Kumbum Stupa contains 108 Chapels where also all the deities and Buddha in Tibetan Buddhism are here.
+Although the original purpose of the Tibetan Buddhist Stupa was to enshrine the relics of great spiritual teachers, they are also construct for many other auspicious reasons.
+At the Sacred site, they commemorate the significant events; at crossroads, mountain passes, and pilgrimage routes, they focus on religious devotion.
+As the stabilizer, removers of the hindrance, illness, and epidemics, they bring peace to the strife-torn land, longevity of local inhabitants, and a sense of harmony to the environment.
+Gyantse Kumbum Stupa contains 108 Chapels, where all the deities and the Buddha in Tibetan Buddhism are also present.

 In Tibet, mummified bodies of highly realized Masters are sometimes enshrined in the lavishly gilded and jeweled stupa.
-Three most popular tomb stupas in Tibet are; the tomb stupa of fifth Dalai Lama in Potala Palace, tomb stupa of Lama Tsongkapa (the founder of Gelugpa sect) in Ganden monastery in Lhasa and the tomb stupa of tenth Panchen Lama in Tashi Lhunpo monastery in Shigatse.
-The Large reliquary stupa of great fifth Dalai Lama is glided with over three and a half tons of gold leaf and embellished with thousands of large precious stone and pearls.
+The three most popular tomb stupas in Tibet are: the tomb stupa of the fifth Dalai Lama in Potala Palace, the tomb stupa of Lama Tsongkapa (the founder of the Gelugpa sect) in Ganden monastery in Lhasa, and the tomb stupa of the tenth Panchen Lama in Tashi Lhunpo monastery in Shigatse.
+The Large reliquary stupa of the great Fifth Dalai Lama is covering with over three and a half tons of gold leaf and embellish with thousands of large, precious stones and pearls.

-The Tibetan Buddhist Stupa has three parts, Throne base, drone, and Harmika spire.
-Symbolize the body, speech, and mind of Buddha.
-The unit of Stupa represents the greatest nature of enlightened bell-shaped.
+The Tibetan Buddhist Stupa has three parts: the Throne base, the drone, and the Harmika spire.
+It symbolizes the body, speech, and mind of Buddha.
+The unit of the Stupa represents the greatest nature of an enlightened, bell-shaped being.

 Types of Tibetan Buddhist Stupa